University of Huddersfield: Queensgate Campus

 In a second round of renaming in 2017, other campus buildings were named in honour of Karen Sparck Jones, Dame Caroline Haslett, Sir John Cockcroft, and Charles Sikes.

 The university's latest major building project, the Barbara Hepworth Building, is home to teaching across subjects in art, design and architecture.
 It was completed in summer 2019.

 Next, the university plans to build a Health Innovation Campus, at the nearby Southgate site.
 The area had been derelict since the demolition of the old Huddersfield Sports Centre.
 The proposals were approved by Kirklees Council in 2020 and form part of the broader Huddersfield Blueprint project under which a series of redevelopment schemes are taking place throughout the town.

 In 2021, the Yorkshire Film and Television School was launched at the university.
 It features a custom-built film studio facility on Firth Street in Huddersfield, on the edge of the campus.
 It has been named the Stewart Film Studio, after the university's chancellor emeritus Sir Patrick Stewart.

 In 2022, the newly renovated Technology Building was renamed in honour of Laura Annie Willson.

+In 2023, construction began on the Daphne Steele Building in early 2023, which is home to "phase one" of a new community diagnostic centre (due to open in January 2026), part of a partnership with the Calderdale and Huddersfield NHS Foundation Trust (CHFT), in addition to new facilities for students.
+It was completed in September 2024.

+In October 2024, the Emily Siddon Building began construction.
+It is expected to be completed and open in January 2026, despite previous estimates giving a finish date of December 2025.

+In 2025, the Daphne building won an the Design Excellence award at the Insider Yorkshire Property Awards and the Ramsden Building won Decarbonisation Project of the Year at the National Project Excellence Awards (NPEA) due to ongoing refurbishment efforts.